nph278/rust-ssg/test/pages/index.md

-Hello World!
+# Hello World

 Edit pages/index.md to edit this page!